vincentarthur/VeoSpark/README.md

 ## Change Log

-- **v2.2**
-    - Fixed a bug in the `GenerationService` that caused an `AttributeError` due to a missing `storage_client`.
-The service now correctly initializes and reuses a single `storage_client` for all operations, improving both stability and performance.
 - **v2.1**
     - Improved the handling and display of Responsible AI (RAI) error messages.
 The application now correctly parses multiple error codes and displays them in a structured table format, providing users with more detailed and actionable feedback.
     - Added a new "Image Enrichment History" tab to the "My History" page.